openbridge/embedded-api/README.md

      "count": 1
    }
  }
->}
+}
 ```

-From the example response, the `accountId` is `data.id` and the `userId` is `data.attributes.owner.id`
+From the example response, the `accountId` is `data[0].id` and the `userId` is `data[0].attributes.owner.id`.

 </details>

 ## Remote Identity API
-The Openbridge Remote Identity API is a RESTFUL API, that supports. `GET`, and `POST` methods.
-However, while the API supports all of these methods, Openbridge customers with the `api-user` role are current restricted to only the `GET` method.
-Allowing a means to look up state of an identity.
-Identity creation is handled through the Oauth API.
+The Openbridge Remote Identity API is a RESTful API that supports `GET` and `POST` methods.
+However, Openbridge customers with the `api-user` role are currently restricted to only the `GET` method, which allows them to look up the state of an identity.
+Identity creation is handled through the OAuth API.

 <details>
  <summary><code>GET</code> <code><b>https://remote-identity.api.openbridge.io/ri</b><b>/{id}</b></code></summary>